 - Require an upfront deposit to begin work.
 Aim for anywhere between 25% - 50% of the overall fee.

 - If there are multiple deliverables, ask for payment to be made on a percent completion basis.
-As an example, if you complete one of three deliverables in the first phase, you invoice for 33% of the total project fee (less the upfront deposit if you received one)
+For example, if you complete one of three deliverables in the first phase, invoice for 33% of the total project fee (less the upfront deposit if you received one).

 - Lock your terms to a clear scope to avoid scope creep, and don’t be afraid to refer back to it.